-Double exposure photography is often associated with serious and emotional topics, but it doesn’t always have to lack humour.
+Double exposure photography is often associated with serious and emotional topics.
+But it doesn’t always have to lack humor.

 - Acknowledge that the editing process will be challenging.
-And some photos won’t look good together no matter how hard you try.
+Some photos won’t look good together no matter how hard you try.

 - Your hard work will pay off.
-Don’t lose hope in yourself, work with as many photos as you can, and believe in your vision.
+Work with as many photos as you can and believe in your vision.

 All you need is your photos, Photoshop (it gives you more control than Lightroom), and some free time.